magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_understanding-vinaya.md

 difficult.
 Many years before I came to Wat Pah Pong I decided I would give up money.
 For the greater part of a Rains Retreat I had thought about it.
-In the end I grabbed my wallet and walked over to a certain who was living with me at the time, setting the wallet down in front of him.
+In the end I grabbed my wallet and walked over to a certain *Mahā* who was living with me at the time, setting the wallet down in front of him.

-‘Here, , take this money.
+‘Here, *Mahā*, take this money.
 From today onwards, as long as I’m a monk, I will not receive or hold money.
 You can be my witness.’

 ‘You keep it, Venerable, you may need it for your studies.’
-The Venerable wasn’t keen to take the money, he was embarrassed.
+The Venerable *Mahā* wasn’t keen to take the money, he was embarrassed.
 ‘Why do you want to throw away all this money?’

 ‘You don’t have to worry about me.
 I’ve made my decision.
 I decided last night.’